hursey013/tailwindcss-uswds/README.md

 # U.S. Tailwind Design System

-A [TailwindCSS](https://tailwindcss.com/) plugin for adding [U.S. Web Design System](https://designsystem.digital.gov/) design tokens to supported Tailwind utility classes.
+A [TailwindCSS](https://tailwindcss.com/) plugin for adding [U.S. Web Design System](https://designsystem.digital.gov/) design tokens to supported Tailwind utilities.
 For use in utility-first projects that favor a JavaScript based configuration and do not require USWDS provided components or page templates out of the box.

 ## Install